datacommonsorg/mixer/deployment/README.md

 Create a Google Cloud Platform (GCP) project.

-Run the following command. <PROJECT_ID> refers to the GCP project id. <IMAGE> is DataCommons mixer docer image registry url.
+Run the following command.

+`<PROJECT_ID>` refers to the GCP project id, where:

+`<IMAGE>` is DataCommons mixer docer image registry url.
 It is in the form of `gcr.io/datcom-mixer/go-grpc-mixer:<TAG>`.
-Ask DataCommons team to obtain the TAG number. <DOMAIN> is optional, and only need to be set if you want to expose the endpoints from your custom domain.
+Ask DataCommons team to obtain the TAG number.

+`<DOMAIN>` is optional, and only need to be set if you want to expose the endpoints from your custom domain.

     ./gcp.sh <PROJECT_ID>
     ./gke.sh <PROJECT_ID> <IMAGE> <DOMAIN>